networknt/light-doc/content/en/getting-started/light-eventuate-4j.md

 ### Distributed data management problems in a microservice architecture:

-In microservice system, normally each service has its own database.
+In a microservice system, normally each service has its own database.
 Some business transactions, however, span multiple services so you need a mechanism to ensure data consistency across services.
 For example, let’s imagine that you are building an e-commerce store where customers have a credit limit.
 The application must ensure that a new order will not exceed the customer’s credit limit.
 Since Orders and Customers are in different databases the application cannot simply use a local ACID transaction.

 ### Event-driven architecture